oleg-alexandrov/isaac/dense_map/geometry_mapper/readme.md

       non-reference camera poses.
 Use --float_sparse map to float the reference cameras.

-    --nav_cam_distortion_replacement (string, default = "")
-      Replace nav_cam's distortion coefficients with this list after the initial determination of triangulated points, and then continue with distortion optimization.
-A quoted list of five values is expected, separated by spaces, as the replacement distortion model will have radial and tangential coefficients.
-Set a positive
-      --nav_cam_num_exclude_boundary_pixels.

     --registration (bool, false unless specified)
       If true, and registration control points for the sparse map exist and are specified by --hugin_file and --xyz_file,